 Below is a summary of the national restrictions that are currently in effect in Sweden.
 You can also click the link below to find out more about national restrictions in Sweden.
 Click here to read more about the current national restrictions >>

-You need to stay at home and isolate yourself from others if you suspect you have contracted the coronavirus.
+You need to stay at home and, as much as possible, isolate yourself from others if you have any symptoms of being ill, such as (but not exclusively) a runny nose, headaches, a sore throat or other influenza-like symptoms.
 This also apply to members of your family or others you might have been in contact with before the symptoms occurred.

 You can help shop owners, staff and others by:

 Paying extra attention to any information posted at entrances or other places in restaurants, bars, shops or other facilities, such as the maximum number of people that are allowed on the premises at any given time.
-Sometimes, there are additional special measures taken by the respective facility that you need to respect, for example if you need to pick up a shopping basket with you from outside the door because that shows the staff how many customers that are currently in the store.
-If you are unsure if there’s anything you need to pay attention to, please contact the staff.
+Sometimes, additional special measures have been implemented, that you need to respect.
+One such example is that you might need to pick up a shopping basket (regardless of whether you need one or not) before you enter a store so that the staff may be able to count how many visitors are on the premises at any given time.
+If you are unsure if there’s anything you need to pay special attention to, please contact the staff.

 Restaurants & Bars

-- Food and drinks is to be served to seated guests only.
-Guests may be allowed to order and fetch their own food if this can be done without causing congestion.
+- Food and drinks are to be served to seated guests only.
+Guests may be allowed to order and collect their own food if this can be done without causing a scrum.
 All guests and personel need to be able to keep at least one meter’s distance from each other.

 - Visitors should be able to keep a distance of at least one meter to other visitors and staff while seated or standing.

-- A maximum of four people are allowed to sit at each table.
+- A maximum of four people are allowed to be seated at each table.
 This also applies to small children.
 If a company of more than four visits a restaurant, they will be divided and seated at different tables.